Skip to content

 It is conditioning.

-I also know how difficult it can be to acknowledge vulnerability without fearing loss of dignity, identity or respect.
+I also understand how difficult it can be for men to acknowledge vulnerability without fearing loss of identity, dignity or respect.

 More about my lived experience of The Empty Suit

-My work with men is not about analysing, fixing, or breaking anything open.
+My work with men is not about fixing, diagnosing or forcing emotional disclosure.

 • strength and vulnerability are not treated as opposites